 Today Channel One airs such programs as Who Wants to Be a Millionaire?, Star Factory along with many other home-made programs.
 Besides, the channel performs as a producer of Russian movies and series.

-Russia TV Channel
+Rossiya TV Channel

-The history of Russia TV Channel dates back to May of 1991.
+The history of Rossiya TV Channel dates back to May of 1991.
 It is the second national channel, which covers almost all Russian territory and is received by 98.5% of Russian population.
 Over 50 million people living in the CIS countries and the Baltic States make the bedrock audience of the channel.
 Recently launched satellite broadcasting has helped to considerably increase the audience size.
 Today the channel is watched in Western Europe, Middle East and North Africa.
 The administration of the channel plans to expand the coverage to the USA.

 News program “Vesti” has always been the key program of the channel.
 It has repeatedly been awarded as the best informational program in Russia.
 Feature films account for 35% of the all broadcasting time of the channel.

-Russia TV Channel as well as Sports Channel and Culture Channel belong to The All-Russia State Television and Radio Company (VGTRK).
+Rossiya TV Channel as well as Sports Channel and Culture Channel belong to The All-Russia State Television and Radio Company (VGTRK).

 VGTRK is Russia’s biggest Media Corporation, which was established by the governmental Decree in 1990.
 VGTRK runs several TV channels and radio stations.
-Russia TV Channel is the major project of the corporation.
+Rossiya TV Channel is the major project of the corporation.
 In 1993 VGTRK became an active member of the European Broadcasting Union.

 The next important decision made by the corporation on the initiative of Russian workers of culture headed by Dmitri Likhachev, Mstislav Rostropovich and Daniil Granin turned to be the creation of the All-Russian Channel Culture (Kultura).
 The new channel started broadcasting 1 November, 1997.